 The Pennsylvania Department of Forestry maintains the Pennsylvania Natural Diversity Inventory (PNDI) Index.
 This is a database of known locations of Pennsylvania's rare, threatened, and endangered plant and animal species.
 The database and searches are now accessible online at the Pennsylvania Natural Heritage Program (www.naturalheritage.state.pa.us).

-A search of the PNDI Database (Searches #20061012059771 and #20061012059773) indicated that park development should have no known impact on species federally protected under the Endangered Species Act, but have one (1) potential impact on a Pennsylvania special concern species.
-Exact species identification is not revealed for PNDI database searches to protect small populations of rare plants and animals from collection by humans.
+A search of the PNDI Database (Search #20061012059763) indicated that park development should have no known impact on species federally protected under the Endangered Species Act, and no known impact on Pennsylvania special concern species.